WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapp-checklist.md

 ![session-request-example](/assets/SessionRequestExample.png)

-Preview of what eth methods your dapp may use
+Preview of what eth methods your dapp may use:

 Once you are confident with the QA process, please check out the [Explorer Submission process](../explorer-submission.md).